robertseaton/robertseaton.github.com/_posts/2014-01-12-a-legacy-of-one-or-two-or-7-billion.markdown

 ---
 title: A Legacy of One or Two or Seven Billion
 layout: post
+summary: "I argue that one should take a broader view of what counts as a legacy."
+description: "What will you leave behind?
+Children?
+Or all of humanity?"
 ---

 I have heard tell of a time in a man's life where he begins to worry less about